Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Introduction

-Introduced by \cite{Hawkins1977} and developed further by \cite{Hawkins2003,Hawkins2005}, change point algorithms are an evolving field of algorithms intended to determine structural breaks at which a change in the statistical properties of a time series has occurred.
-Notable recent advancements have been made by \cite{Ross2014}; we shall use Ross' CPM package \cite{RossCPM} for our experiments.
+Many domains in the physical and social sciences are interested in the identification of change points/structural breaks in time series data.
+Introduced by \cite{Hawkins1977} and developed further by \cite{Hawkins2003,Hawkins2005}, change point algorithms are an evolving field of algorithms intended to determine such breaks at change points, when a change in the statistical properties of a time series has occurred.

-Metric learning and the application of different distances has been of great interest to the machine learning community across a variety of problems for years, \cite{ Thorpe2017, Memoli2011, Arjovsky2017, Xing2002,Zhao2005}.
-More recently, \cite{James2019} used change points to define and calculate distances between time series.
-Specifically, they apply semi-metrics, which they argue are more robust to outliers than the more widely used Hausdorff metric \cite{Aspert2002}, between sets of change points in a collection of time series.
-Their methodology has two downsides: these semi-metrics do not obey the triangle inequality, and their analysis does not record any of the time series' attributes between these structural breaks.
+In the statistical literature, focused on time series data, researchers have developed change point models driven by hypothesis tests, where $p$-values allow scientists to quantify the confidence in their algorithms \citep{Moreno2013, Bridges2015, Peel2015}.
+Change point algorithms generally fall within Bayesian or hypothesis testing frameworks.
+Bayesian change point algorithms \citep{Barry1993,Xuan2007,Adams2007,james2021_spectral} identify change point in a probabilistic manner and allow for subjectivity through the selection of prior distributions, but suffer from hyperparameter sensitivity and do not provide statistical error bounds or $p$-values, often leading to a lack of reliability.

+Within hypothesis testing, \cite{RossCPM} outlines algorithmic developments in various change point models initially proposed by \cite{Hawkins1977}.
+Some of the more important developments in recent years include the work of \cite{Hawkins2003} and \citep{Ross2012,Ross2013,Ross2014}.
+Ross \cite{RossCPM} recently introduced the CPM package, which allows for flexible implementation of various change point models on time series data.
+Given the package's flexibility and efficient implementation, we build our methodology on this suite of algorithms.

+There are also alternative approaches to change point analysis outside the statistical literature.
+For example, \cite{Id2005} assigns to a time series a change point score $z(t)$ that changes with time.
+Specifically, it measures the dissimilarity of the span of future sequential vectors of time series data with sequential vectors of past data, using matrix algebra.